 A Native-serving institution, UAA has over 17,000 students and offers over 100 programs.
 With its focus on diversity, international and intercultural initiatives, UAA is a central institution in Alaska.
 UAA is connected to 250 miles of trails with woods, mountain vistas, and ocean views, yet is also located in an urban center, Anchorage, a.k.a.
 Alaska’s largest village.
 This conference is hosted in partnership with Alaska Pacific University, an Anchorage-based liberal arts university with a mission to provide a world-class, hands-on, culturally responsive educational experience in collaboration with our students, communities, and Tribal partners.
 Campuses are located on the traditional homelands of the Dena'ina and Ahtna Athabascan, Alutiiq/Sugpiaq, and Eyak peoples.

-First abstract submission deadline: October 21, 2018.
+Abstract submission deadline: January 6, 2019.
 CFP and instructions are available here.